 Gallery wall ideas have never been so effortless.
 Affordable art fairs, where modern masters sell for under $1,000, are thriving, so creating your very own gallery wall at home couldn’t be easier, or cheaper.

-Acquiring art is the simple bit, but creating a display you can be proud to show off, can be somewhat perplexing.
+Acquiring art is the simple bit, but creating a display for your wall decor ideas you can be proud to show off, can be somewhat perplexing.
 Let us take the confusion out of displaying wall art to provide you with a curated selection of our favorite gallery wall ideas – from showcasing a prized collection of vinyls to adding interest with vintage chopping boards – we have you covered.

 Read on to discover the best gallery wall ideas to inspire you to fill any blank canvas, large or tiny, with exuberant life.

 1. Curate a gallery wall that you will love for years to come

 Curate your own gallery wall by hanging artwork together as a cluster.
 Decide which paintings, prints or fabric will anchor the scheme then take your decorating cues from them.
 In Elizabeth Hay (opens in new tab)'s home, the designer uses a mix of inherited heirlooms, art gathered from her travels and her own pieces to create a unique look.
 After all, your gallery wall should be something be visually pleasing to you.

 Play around with the layout of your frames before hanging; try out evenly spaced rows and columns, or experiment with asymmetrical formations for something a little different - great for accent wall ideas.